 HDR offers vastly improved image quality through brighter displays with massively expanded dynamic range.
 To use it, you’ll need to use an HDR-compatible monitor and I’ve created this page to help answer a lot of questions about which options to consider.
-We’ll look at general considerations and then options for three possible scenarios choosing a monitor: Apple laptop, Windows laptop, and external monitors (for Apple or Windows).
+We’ll look at general considerations and then options several categories including: Apple laptops, Windows laptops, external monitors (for Apple or Windows), and mobile phones / tablets.

 [Disclosure: This post contains affiliate links.
 I rarely endorse other products and only do when I think you would thoroughly enjoy them.
 By purchasing through my on this post, you are helping to support the creation of my tutorials at no cost to you.]

 There are several considerations for an HDR monitor:

 - This is the single most important criteria for HDR display.
 If the monitor doesn’t get bright enough, it will offer at best a mediocre HDR experience in anything other than a dark room.

 - The absolute minimum for HDR support is 400 nits.
 A monitor at this level will offer about 1 stop of HDR when viewed at half brightness.
 That can offer a good experience when viewed in a dim room, but you wouldn’t get much benefit if the screen is near a window or outdoors.
 Generally speaking, I wouldn’t get very excited about any 400 nits monitor, and many of these monitors still fail to offer a true HDR experience.

 - 600 nits is a noticeable step up over 400, but still just a decent HDR experience.
 I wouldn’t buy a new monitor just to get 600 nits.
 It’s just a nice bonus if you have it (and you’ll need to limit your brightness to about 50% of maximum to see real HDR benefit).

 - 1000+ nits is where HDR gets truly exciting.
 Anything in this range will look excellent for HDR in a range of viewing conditions.